 “There is no other service like this,” Birnie explains.

-Without cutting or drilling of the walls, the ERA gives homeowners a behind-the-scenes look at the electrical system.
+Without cutting or drilling of the walls, the ERA gives homeowners a behind-the-scenes look at the electrical system in their home.

-“The ERA checks every outlet, every fixture, every switch and the electrical panel to capture an accurate assessment of the wires behind the walls” Frank Cohn says.
-The award-winning contractor and radio host on Newstalk 1010 is a big supporter of our organization.
+“The ERA inspects every outlet, every fixture, every switch and the electrical panel to capture an accurate assessment of the wires behind the walls,” Frank Cohn says.

 Cohn started as a customer who hired us to check his electrical.
-“I heard about Birnie Home Safe and I was curious about their inspection service.
-My home wasn’t that old and I never had any issues so I didn’t think the ERA would find anything.”
+“I heard about Birnie Home Safe from a Newspaper article in the Mississauga News.
+I was curious about their inspection service.”

 After the full-day inspection was performed in Frank’s home, a Home Safe electrician uncovered some dangerous hazards.

-“I was shocked.”
-After Frank received a comprehensive report outlining the findings, he proceeded with the recommended repairs.
+The contractor received a comprehensive report outlining the findings and then proceeded with the recommended repairs.

 The ERA inspection takes a full day to complete.
 It’s performed by a specially trained and licensed electrician who uses thermographic imaging, ultrasonic sound detection, resistance testing and an array of other devices to arrive at an accurate assessment of the electrical system.